Jen Dalton is the founder and principal of Kitchen Table Consulting.

 Kitchen Table Consulting History

-Kitchen Table Consulting (KTC), began in 2008 after Slow Food Nation in San Francisco and was named for San Francisco’s Kitchen Table Talks, of which Jen was a co-founder and co-organizer along with her fellow Slow Food Nation colleagues.
+Kitchen Table Consulting (KTC), began in 2008 after Slow Food Nation in San Francisco (for which Jen was the Program Director) and was named for San Francisco’s Kitchen Table Talks, of which Jen was a co-founder and co-organizer along with her fellow Slow Food Nation colleagues.

 At that time, the community food movement was relatively nascent.
 Jen looked carefully at her visions for the direction of the community food movement, and strategically considered the skills, passions and personal quirks that enabled her to create communications campaigns and inspired content, to lead from vision, equity and purpose, and to listen.
 Combined with her strong belief in the power of food to bring peace, community and nurturing sustenance, she began Kitchen Table Consulting.